pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_and_cas.md

 cas.authn.oidc.core.issuer: ${cas.server.prefix}/oidc
 ```

-The configuration is quite easy: we setup the CAS server to run on `localhost:8080` (no SSL, `Lax` policy, no cookie/webflow encryption, **this is for development only**).
+The configuration is quite easy: we setup the CAS server to run on `http://localhost:8080/cas` (no SSL, `Lax` policy, no cookie/webflow encryption, **this is for development only**).

 For OIDC, we define its OIDC base URL (`issuer`) and its JWKS (`./metadata/oidc.jwks`).

-And for the federation part, we define the `OPENID_PROVIDER` role, the specific JWKS (`./metadata/federation.jwks`) and the trust anchor:
+And for the federation part, we set the `OPENID_PROVIDER` role, the specific JWKS (`./metadata/federation.jwks`) and the trust anchor:

 ```yml
 cas.authn.oidc.federation.authority-hints: